onflow/kitty-items/README.md

 ```

 _⚠️ Note: It's important that these variables are exported in each shell where you're running any of the commands in this walkthrough._
-### 5. Start the project
+### 5. Install dependencies

 - Run `npm install` in the root of the project.
 - Run `npx lerna exec npm install` to install project dependencies.

+### Start the project

+#### Testnet develeopemnt

-- Run `./srcipts/run-testnet.sh` to start application!
+- Run `./srcipts/run-testnet.sh`
+  - This script exports the necessary configuration and starts the project in local Docker containers.
+(See`docker-compose.yml` for details.)
+  - Testnet development will connect the application to Flow's testnet
+  - All contracts to the testnet account you created in the first steps.
+#### Local development

+- Run `./srcipts/run-local.sh`
-  - This file exports the necessary configuration and starts the project in local Docker containers.
-See`docker-compose.yml` for details.
+  - This script exports the necessary configuration and starts the project in local Docker containers.
+(See`docker-compose.yml` for details.)
+  - Local development uses the [Flow Emulator]() and the [FCL Dev-Wallet]() to simulate the blockchain and FCL compatible wallets.
+  - All contracts will be deployed to the Flow emulator.

 ### (Optional) Heroku Deployment

 If you'd like to deploy a version of this app to Heroku for testing, you can use this button!